tiatsou/TrackerData_PatternRecognition/README.md

 2. *Id* 8877689391 is tall, which caused only the *WeightPounds* raised.
 Besides, April 26th has only one record, which is *Id* 8877689391.
 That explained although *Id* 8877689391 has total 24 records in the *WeightLog* data, only April 26th was affected.

-- The above assumptions are based on the information I have, further validation would need more data such as height.
+- The above assumptions are based on the information I have, and further validation would need more data such as height.

 ## Reference